 2. Wear Sunglasses

-Essential fatty acids, such as omega-3, help to nourish skin and keep it plump and youthful.
-Eat fresh caught Atlantic salmon three times a week or another fish high in omega 3 fatty acids, such as herring, mackerel, trout, or tuna.
+Essential fatty acids, such as omega-3, help nourish skin and keep it plump and youthful.
+As a result, Scott Gerrish, MD, interviewed for an Everyday Health article, recommends eating “fresh caught Atlantic salmon three times a week or another fish high in omega-3 fatty acids, such as herring, mackerel, trout, or tuna.”

 6. Eat Your Antioxidants